Once We Were Here

 But is this really the only way?
 Do we really need to follow this dead-end path?

 I experience the context for the work as presenting the viewer with a world where humanity's need for insatiable consumption has led it to the ultimate consumption, that of the consumption of the self.
 From this point we are brought to a world where humanity has disappeared and only nature remains, in its solemness.
-Nature has endured and now overcome the weight of humanity's selfish behaviours and we are reunited with nature's beauty and mystery.
+Nature has endured and now overcome the weight of humanity's selfish behaviors and we are reunited with nature's beauty and mystery.

 Presented as a hypothetical archeological study on the nature of co-existence, it is my hope that we can still assume both global and individual responsibility, that we can still change our path forward.

-Prints are on Inbe japanese paper, signed and numbered in front.
+Prints are on Inbe Japanese paper, signed and numbered in front.

 Limited edition of

 5 at 44"w x 28"h + 1 AP